Domaine Barmès-Buecher - Alsace Pinot Gris Rosenberg 2022

 Wine rated (2024 guide) 95/100

-I love the effusive apricot aroma of this young Pinot Gris, which has a fascinating smoky complexity.
-Succulent and vibrant, the interplay between candied orange and apricot and mineral freshness is perfect.
+I love the exuberant apricot aroma of this young Pinot Gris, which displays a fascinating smoky complexity.
+Juicy and vibrant, the interplay between candied orange and apricot and the mineral freshness is perfect.
 The finish is very long, precise, and dynamic.
-A cuvée of wines from the lower and middle levels of the Rosenberg site, with limestone and clay soils.
+A blend of wines from the lower and middle levels of the Rosenberg vineyard, with limestone and clay soils.
 Made from biodynamically grown grapes.
-Drink now or cellar.
+Ready to drink or for aging.